EstherPlomp/TNW-PhD-Newsletters/README.md

 - [Watch a crash course](https://elifesciences.org/inside-elife/8df4a59d/webinar-report-the-history-of-science-publishing) in the history of publishing and sharing your research through a preprint as an act of resistance to the publication pressures.
 - [Learn all about preprints from Jessica Polka](https://youtu.be/TW-SrGkmH6U?t=199) or check a webinar on '[How to Publish Preprints](https://www.youtube.com/watch?v=jwtX3kmnC4c)'.
 - Not convinced about preprints?
 Check out a video on [How preprints can benefit both science and your career](https://www.youtube.com/watch?v=h-5YnAcN6Aw) or read [a guide to preprinting for early-career researchers](https://doi.org/10.1242/bio.059310) that lists benefits and arguments to convince co-authors to preprint.
-- What if we all just submitted preprints and [have the journals compete on what gets published](https://twitter.com/DrCMcMaster/status/1515476892782317571?t=KV926aFHvKuOqzIcoCacdA&s=03)?

 # (Open) Peer Review
 - **The Turing Way** has a chapter on [Peer Review](https://the-turing-way.netlify.app/communication/peer-review.html), including a section on [Open Peer Review](https://the-turing-way.netlify.app/communication/peer-review/peer-review-open.html).
 - Listen to some [tips to **manage peer review**](https://www.nature.com/articles/d41586-020-00381-1) (also check out the episode on [how to publish a paper](https://www.nature.com/articles/d41586-020-00292-1)).
-- To **suggest peer reviewers** to the editor/journal, remember when other researchers interacted with you (meetings, conferences, Twitter).
+- To **suggest peer reviewers** to the editor/journal, remember when other researchers interacted with you (meetings, conferences).
 Write their names down somewhere (a reviewers.txt file).
 Or check which articles/authors you're citing!
 - How do you **respond to a review**?